History of British Airways in Timeline

 In 1998, British Airways owned a 10% stake in InterCapital and Regional Rail (ICRR), the company that managed the operations of Eurostar (UK) Ltd.

-On 1 February 1999, the Oneworld airline alliance, which included British Airways, began operations.
+On 1 February 1999, the Oneworld airline alliance, including British Airways, began operations.

-In 1999, British Airways CEO Bob Ayling announced a new tailfin design for all BA planes, featuring the Chatham Dockyard Union Flag, initially intended only for the Concorde.
+In 1999, British Airways CEO Bob Ayling announced that all BA planes would adopt the Chatham Dockyard Union Flag tailfin design, which was originally intended for the Concorde and based on the Union Flag.

-In 1999, Virgin's US action regarding BA's domination of the trans-Atlantic routes was thrown out.
+In 1999, a separate action filed by Virgin in the U.S. regarding British Airways' domination of the trans-Atlantic routes was thrown out.

 In March 2000, Bob Ayling was removed from his position and British Airways announced Rod Eddington as his successor.